lopezdsr/sql-query/sqlref/sql_reference.md

 <h4 id="analyzeTable">Analyze Table</h4>

-*!-- include-svg src="./svgfiles/analyzeTable.svg" target="./diagrams/analyzeTable.svg" alt="syntax diagram for a analyze table " layout="@break@" --*
+*!-- include-svg src="./svgfiles/analyzeTable.svg" target="./diagrams/analyzeTable.svg" alt="syntax diagram for a analyze table command" layout="@break@" --*

 The ANALYZE TABLE command collect statistics about the specified table and for the specified columns.
 This information can be used for the query optimizer to identify the optimal query plan.
 For example, to decide which table is smaller when using a broadcast hash join, add those columns that are used in the SELECT statements.